 The GreenPages sample has been updated to work with Virgo Tomcat Server 3.0.

-The document "Creating an Application with Virgo" has being replaced with a "Guide to the GreenPages Sample" which is provided with the sample and is also available online.
+The document "Creating an Application with Virgo" has being replaced with a "Guide to the GreenPages Sample" which is provided with the sample and is also available as part of the distribution.

 Users of earlier releases should refer to the migration notes for help in moving to this release.